Working on Negative Body Image

 - Do you wish you could change a feature?
 Bigger booty, smaller booty, thinner thighs, smaller waist, less curves, more curves?

-Discovering of the Inner Critique (The mean girl or boy in our heads)
+Discovering of the Inner Critique (The mean voice in our heads)

 Take a moment and think about if there is a dialogue in your head about certain body features?